SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 Contingent liability is disclosed unless the possibility of an outflow of resources embodying economic benefit is remote.

-Contingent Assets are not recognised in the financial statements since this may result in the recognition of income that may never be realised.
+Contingent Assets are not recognized in the financial statements since this may result in the recognition of income that may never be realized.

 16 SEGMENT REPORTING